eclipsesource/pdf-maker/README.md

 ### Headers and footers

-Headers and footers that repeat on each page can be defined using the optional `header` and `footer` attributes.
+Headers and footers that repeat on each page can be defined using the optional `header` and `footer` properties.
 Both accept either a single block or a function that returns a block.
 The function will be called with the page number and the total number of pages.
 The page number starts at 1.